fynnbrem/smart-deconstruction-planner/GOALS.md

 # Done

+- Add a shortcut to add more entities to the current planner.
+    - Something intuitive, like Alt + Click.
+    - Needs special handling for tree/rock deconstruction.
 - Create "Item request slot" deconstructor when hovering an entity that has an item request.
     - Configurable
 - Add ghost handling.